Patrick-Star125/summary/IELTS/Writing.md

 At the first stage in the production of glass, sand, soda ash, limestone and other chemicals are mixed together.
 Next, this mixture is heated in a glass furnace at 1500 celsius to produce molten glass. the molten glass than will be shaped, by blowing, to create the final products, namely glass containers.
 (3 sentences)

 Glass recycling begins with the collection of used glass products.
-The collected glass is the sorted **according to** its color, and then washed in order to remove any impurities.
+The collected glass is then sorted **according to** its color, and then washed in order to remove any impurities.
 In the stage 4 process, cleaned glass is crushed and melted, and then the molten glass can finally be moulded to create new items.

 **Comparison diagram**

 <img src="http://pic.netpunk.space/images/2022/12/26/20221226174357.png" style="zoom: 67%;" />

-The two chars compare current layout of the ground floor of a house with a plan to redesign the living space.
+The two chars **compare** current layout of the ground floor of a house with a plan to redesign the living space.

-What we can see that the new proposed plan involves making a number of changes on the certain space, mainly in the central hall area.
-There are no plans to change external wall or entrance doors.
+What we can see that the new proposed plan involves making a number of changes on the **certain space**, mainly in the **central hall area.** There are no plans to change **external wall** or entrance doors.

 The most noticeable change from existing design to proposed plan is that there will no longer be a separate hall area when building work has been done.
 This will be achieved by removing the internal wall and door between hall and living room, along with the current staircase and under-stair storage cupboard.
 With no separate hall area, the proposed living room layout will also contain the staircase to the first floor.

 To replace the current straight staircase, a new set of window stairs will be installed in the corner of the living room.
 The internal door between hall and kitchen will be replaced with double doors connecting the kitchen and new living room.
 Finally, the planned building work will also include the installation of some kitchen furniture.

 **Map diagram**

-(多用位置来填字数)

 The map shows the growth of a village called Chorleywood near London between 1868 and 1994.